-A mini-split system operates by employing a process that only generates the amount of hot or cold air that you need to get to or maintain the temperature you choose.
-That being said, a properly sized system is still crucial to get all of the efficiency benefits possible.
+A mini-split system works by employing a process that only generates the amount of hot or cold air that you need to get to or maintain the temperature you choose.
+That being said, a correctly sized system is still important to get all of the efficiency benefits possible.

 Mini-split system sizing

-So, what does Midland Air Service Experts do to help you pick the right size mini-split system?
+So, what does Midland Air Service Experts do to help you choose the right size mini-split system?

-Among other things, our team of experts consider:
+Among other things, our team of pros consider: